ptrxt/sigme/README.md

 } TempSignal;
 ```
 The enum values are used in calls to functions that takes a SignalType argument, and is used by the signal receiver to decode which signal type is sent.
 The last value in the enum, must be named kMaxSigType.
+The signal definition struct can of course be placed in another header file.

 ### Signal source
-Next thing to do is to implement a signal source that creates temperature signals.
+Next thing to do is to implement a signal source that publishes temperature signals.
 Signal sources implements the SignalSource interface which consists of one function: poll().

 ```
 temp_source.c: